Emurasoft/emurasoft.github.io/en/dlg/fuzzy_options/index.md

 # Fuzzy Matching Options dialog box

 This dialog box appears when the
-... button is clicked in theFind,Replace,Find in Files,Replace in Files,Advanced Filter, orJoin CSV dialog box.
+**...** button is clicked in the **Find**, **Replace**, **Find in Files**, **Replace in Files**, **Advanced Filter**, or **Join CSV** dialog box.

 ## Similarity slider

 Specifies the similarity in percentage.
 For instance, if you specify 75%, and if the search string is 4 characters long, 3 out of 4 characters must be equal in order to match.
 You may set this 100% if any of the following options is set.
-For instance, if you only want to ignore diacritics, you should set this 100% and set theIgnore nonspacing combining characters, such as diacritics, dakuten, and handakuten check box.
+For instance, if you only want to ignore diacritics, you should set this 100% and set the **Ignore nonspacing combining characters, such as diacritics, dakuten, and handakuten** check box.

 ## Max edit distance